GitauHarrison/notes/search/implement_elasticseach.md

     }
 ```

 The results query returned one document with a non-perfect score.
 A perfect score is 1.
-The returned document is the one that contains our search word.
+The returned document is the one that contains our search words.
 Typically, if there is more than one document, the one with the highest score is the one that contains almost the exact words searched for.
 Those that partially contain the words would be returned but with a lower score.
 To delete an index, you can run:

 ```python
 >>> es.indices.delete('test')